Murtaza01/obsidian-vault/homework/drama/dr_faustus_exam1.md

 When he was talking to Valdes and Cornelius.

-Faustus says that both law and physics are useless, and that divinity are even more inferior of the three, its magic that interest him and give him delight.
+Faustus says that both law and physics are useless, and that theology are even more useless, its magic that interest him and give him delight.

 The repetition of the word "magic" mark his definite decision to pursue necromancy (black magic).